-Ellen Morris has published extensively on issues pertinent to ancient Egyptian imperialism.
-Her first book is entitled The Architecture of Imperialism: Military Bases and the Evolution of Foreign Policy in Egypt’s New Kingdom (Brill, 2005), and she is currently in the process of finishing a book entitled Egyptian Imperialism (under contract to Wiley-Blackwell Press).
-This second book engages the work of scholars of early empires in examining various instances of Egyptian imperialism from an explicitly cross-cultural perspective.
+Ellen Morris has published two books and numerous articles on issues pertinent to ancient Egyptian imperialism.
+Her first book is entitled The Architecture of Imperialism: Military Bases and the Evolution of Foreign Policy in Egypt’s New Kingdom (Brill, 2005).
+Her second, Ancient Egyptian Imperialism (Wiley-Blackwell Press, 2018), engages the work of scholars of early empires in examining various instances of Egyptian imperialism from an explicitly cross-cultural perspective.

 Morris’s ongoing research interests and other publications focus on topics such as the dynamics of political fragmentation, state formation, sexuality and sacred performance, international relations and diplomacy, retainer sacrifice, and divine kingship.
 She has excavated in the Nile Valley at Abydos and Mendes, and at the site of Amheida in the Dakhleh Oasis.
 Morris did her graduate work at the University of Pennsylvania and earned her B.A. from Barnard College in Ancient Studies.
 Classes that she teaches at Columbia University include The Archaeology of Egypt and Nubia, Egypt in the Classical World, and Identity and Society in Ancient Egypt.

 The Architecture Of Imperialism: Military Bases And The Evolution Of Foreign Policy In Egypt's New Kingdom.
 Leiden: Brill, 2005.

 Théorie insulaire et affordances des oasis du désert égyptien, trans.
 Lise Garond.
 In Mer et désert de l’Antiquité à nos jours: visions croisées, ed.
 G. Tallet and T. Sauzeau.
 Rennes: Presses Universitaires de Rennes, 63-90.